OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

 Inspection of the generated ``test.consensusXML`` reveals that it contains references to two :term:`LC-MS/MS` runs (``file1`` and ``file2``) with their respective unique identifier.
-Note how the two :term:`features` we added before have matching unique identifiers.
+Note how the two features we added before have matching unique identifiers.

-Visualization of the resulting output file reveals a single :py:class:`~.ConsensusFeature` of size 2 that links to the two individual :term:`features` at their respective positions in RT and m/z:
+Visualization of the resulting output file reveals a single :py:class:`~.ConsensusFeature` of size 2 that links to the two individual features at their respective positions in RT and m/z:

 .. image:: img/consensus.png